hustszh/GetData_Repos/codebook.md

-1.Identifying columns( 3 features ):
+1. Identifying columns( 3 features ):

 activity
 Activity identifier, from 1 to 6.